 Current Status

 So, that being the case, we need a way to add our custom repositories.
-Now before I get into the implementation, I’d like to give you a little background as to what is actually happening.
+Now before I get into the implementation, I'd like to give you a little background on what is actually happening.

 The postStart.sh Script

 The postStart.sh script runs directly after the Nexus server becomes available.
-Its job, among other things, is to loop over a list of files containing repository creation scripts and to execute them in Nexus.
+Its job, among other things, is to loop over a list of files containing repository creation scripts and execute them in Nexus.
 The scripts themselves are idempotent meaning the Nexus Repository will only be created if it does not already exist.
-This ensures that your Nexus server will have all the necessary repositories on startup.
+This ensures your Nexus server has all the necessary repositories on startup.

 So, how do the scripts work?